top of page

 A Modern Solution: Private Addiction Treatment in Cheshire

 Cheshire Sobriety Clinic was designed to provide a more effective alternative.
-It offers private alcohol treatment in Cheshire and support for drug use difficulties through a structured but flexible outpatient model.
+We offer private alcohol treatment in Cheshire and support for drug use difficulties through a structured but flexible outpatient model.
+Our clinic combines:

 • RTT® therapy for addiction in the UK